kumar2net/news/README.md

 ## Frontend
 - The UI is already built into `public/` and served by the API when available.
 - We updated the hero heading to “Headlines from around the world”.
-- If you later add a real frontend app, reintroduce scripts as needed; for now, `pnpm run dev` only runs the backend.
+- If you later add a real frontend app, reintroduce scripts as needed; for now, `npm run dev` only runs the backend.

-## NPM Scripts (pnpm)
+## NPM Scripts
 - `dev` — `nodemon api/index-newsdata.js`
 - `start` — `node api/index-newsdata.js`
 - `test:newsdata` — `node test-newsdata.js`